Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 Buffett's interest in BAC dates back to 2011, when he swooped in to shore up the firm's finances in the wake of the Great Recession.
 In exchange for investing $5 billion in the firm, Berkshire received preferred stock yielding 6% and warrants giving Berkshire the right to purchase BofA common stock at a steep discount.
 (The Oracle of Omaha exercised those warrants in 2017, netting a $12 billion profit in the process.)

-That's one of the many songs of praise Buffett has belted out for Apple (AAPL, $459.63), which is the undisputed king of the Buffett stocks.
-In fact, shares in the nearly $2 trillion company now make up nearly half of the Berkshire Hathaway portfolio's value.
+Buffett has belted out numerous songs of praise for Apple, the undisputed king of the Buffett stocks.
+Shares in the nearly $2 trillion company now make up nearly 48% of Berkshire's equity holdings, and that's after the firm unloaded about 36 million shares, or 3% of its stake.

 The Oracle of Omaha has only occasionally dabbled in technology stocks.
 But he bought Apple with two fists, and he's more than happy to discuss his ardor for AAPL.
 As he has said more than once on CNBC, he loves the power of Apple's brand and its ecosystem of products (such as the iPhone and iPad) and services (such as Apple Pay and iTunes).